 We mentioned that there is a wealth of history across Cape Cod, and one of the best things to do in Cape Cod is explore with your own boat rental.
 Hyannis Port is a six acre compound owned by the Kennedy Family, which you can see from the water as you pass.
 Provincetown is home to the Pilgrim Monument, a 252 ft granite tower that looks over the surrounding area and is visible from miles around.
 And of course, what visit to Massachusetts is complete without a visit to Plymouth Rock, the site of the Mayflower’s arrival in the New World.

 At the far end of the spit of Cape Cod, Provincetown is a spectacular sailing location.
-Pick up your Sailo boat rental and enjoy the views of the Race Point lighthouse as you head out into the ocean.
+Pick up your sailboat rental in Cape Cod and enjoy the views of the Race Point lighthouse as you head out into the ocean.
 Provincetown might be quite remote at the far end of Cape Cod, but it makes a great base for a day trip on a yacht charter.
 You’ll get to witness the incredible and unspoilt scenery including the many nature reserves and miles of sandy beaches.
 If you’re lucky you might even spot a friendly pod of dolphins or other marine life as you sail the seas on your boat charter.